 Mouthguards are designed to protect your teeth from damage.
 Dr. Anna Paholiouk offers both sports mouthguards and night guards at Monarch Dental Arts.
 Both types of mouthguards are made from plastic and are designed to fit over your teeth and protect them, but are meant for slightly different purposes.

 Sports mouthguards are worn while playing high-impact, contact sports.
 If you are hit in the mouth, they spread the impact to help prevent damage to your teeth.
 Night guards are a bit different.
 They are only worn at night, and are meant to prevent damage from teeth grinding (bruxism).
 Interested in a mouthguard?
-Contact us today for a consultation in Orange County.
+Contact us today for a consultation if you are located in Ladera Ranch, San Juan Capistrano, San Clemente and Rancho Mission Viejo.

 Wearing a sports mouthguard can reduce your risk of a dental injury by up to 93% while playing sports.
 Invest in your oral health and protect yourself by scheduling an appointment with Dr. Anna today.